futzumi/Moby-Max-Hack/README.md

 ## Tutorial
 - copy the contents of bookmarklet.js and paste it into your bookmarks tab
-- Right click to show the hack menu
 ## Issues & Bugs
 - Check for any mistakes you may have made
 - If you are certain it is a problem with the code, make an issue